 “Water.
 You’ll paint anything you want with plain water.”

 “Notice the difference?” the teacher asked the watercolor student.
-“Yes, it vanishes out.”

 “That’s close, but keep painting.”

 Right, tearing up the drawing wasn’t relaxing at all.
 Why do I trust this man?
 Of course, his paintings.
 Trust him, keep painting.

-“No mom, I’m fine, thank you.”
+“No, Mom.
+I’m fine, thank you.”

 “Why are you painting with water?”

-“That was today’s lesson, mom.”
+“That was today’s lesson.”

 “And for how long do you have to practice that?
 The priest is coming by, and I don’t want him thinking that you need money for school.”

-“I’m not practicing, mom.”
+“I’m not practicing, Mom.”

-Before entering the classroom, he closed his eyes for a second.
-“As you may know, all of you have C. It’s an honestly earned one, I hope you are proud of it.”
+He closed his eyes for a few seconds before entering the classroom afterward.
+He walked straight to his desk, but he didn’t sit down.
+He said: “As you may know, all of you have a C. It’s an honestly earned one, I hope you are proud of it.”

-“Juán, the scratch on the table, why didn’t you paint it?”
+“Guillermo, the scratch on the table, why didn’t you paint it?”